Here’s a given: You want your bar or restaurant to grow.

 It is, perhaps, the most concise measure of your restaurant’s financial health a big part of knowing how to manage restaurant accounts.

 All successful food service and hospitality operators are fluent in calculating, creating, and reading restaurant profit and loss statements.
+You'll need to do more than just read some books on running a restaurant.

 Knowing how gives them all the information they need to slowly turn the screws of profitability.
 And that means a lot in a business with tight margins like food and beverage.